John Harmon Charles Bonté

-John Harmon Charles Bonté (1831–1896) was a lawyer, Episcopal priest, and Secretary of the Board of Regents of the University of California from 1881-1896.
-He also held the offices of Land Agent, Superintendent of Buildings and Grounds, and Secretary of the Academic Senate.
-He was Professor of Legal Ethics at the University's affiliate, Hastings College of the Law.
-He worked tirelessly for the independence and advancement of the University for 15 crucial years in its early development.
+John Harmon Charles Bonté (1831–1896) was a lawyer, Episcopal priest, and secretary of the board of regents of the University of California from 1881 to 1896.
+He also held the offices of land agent, superintendent of buildings and grounds, and secretary of the academic senate.
+He was professor of legal ethics at the university's affiliate, Hastings College of the Law.
+He worked tirelessly for the independence and advancement of the university for 15 crucial years in its early development.

 Early life and education

-Bonté was born in Circleville, Ohio in 1831 and received his early education in Cincinnati.
+Bonté was born in Circleville, Ohio, in 1831 and received his early education in Cincinnati.
 He attended St. John's College there, and continued his education by way of private instruction.
 After studying law in an eastern law school and with Bellamy Storer in Cincinnati, he was admitted to the practice of law at age 20 and married Storer's daughter, Emily Woodbury Storer, in 1851.
 They had four children: Frances (b.
 1853), Charles (b.
 1857), Eliza (b.
 1858) and Mary (b.
 1861).
 After practicing law for several years, which included a term as Justice of the Peace in Knox County, Ohio in 1856, Bonté then attended Kenyon College where he studied for the Episcopal priesthood.
 He was ordained in 1857.
 He was subsequently elected as one of the Trustees of Kenyon College.

 During the U.S. Civil War, Bonté volunteered as chaplain for the 43d Ohio Regiment for nine months.
 He was stationed near New Madrid, Missouri, where he participated in the Battle of Island No. 10 on the Mississippi River in April 1862.
 He resigned his position after suffering from fever.

 He was then rector of Old Christ Church in Georgetown, D.C.
 (1864–1866) and later rector of the Church of the Evangelist in Oswego, New York.